Where We Work

 These youth ambassadors have boundless energy and an unparalleled determination to encourage their peers to take their roles in society seriously.
 And they’re gaining the life experience they need to become leaders in their countries.

 “If I had one piece of advice for the youth in my country,” Nina says, “it would be this: You are the future of Burkina Faso.
-So it’s high time and critical that you engage in sexually responsible behavior and prioritize your sexual and reproductive health.”
+So it’s high time and critical that you engage in sexually responsible behavior and prioritize your sexual health.”